Dr Elizabeth Yi Wang

 SDG 3 Good Health and Wellbeing and SDG 10 Reduced Inequality Within and Among Countries:

-SDG 9 Inudstry, innovation, and infrustructure:
+SDG 9 Industry, innovation, and infrastructure:

-• Multinational Enterprises, ESG, and SDGs - The Potential of Product Innovation by Moody’s in Driving Positive
+• Multinational Enterprises, ESG, and SDGs - The Potential of Product Innovation by Moody’s in Driving Positive Change, The Luminary, Moody’s, 2023.

 • Location still matters!
-How does geographic configuration influence the performance-enhancing advantages of FDI spillovers?, Journal of International Management, Volume 26, Issue 3, September 2020, 100777. https://doi.org/10.1016/j.intman.2020.100777, offers the implications for regional FDI policy: while multinational enterprises possess advantages in protecting own technology and knowledge in a host economy policymakers will be ill equipt to focus on attracting inward FDI to specific regions without understanding “how” local businesses actually learn from foreign MNEs.
+How does geographic configuration influence the performance-enhancing advantages of FDI spillovers?, Journal of International Management, Volume 26, Issue 3, September 2020, 100777. https://doi.org/10.1016/j.intman.2020.100777, offers the implications for regional FDI policy: while multinational enterprises possess advantages in protecting own technology and knowledge in a host economy policymakers will be ill equipped to focus on attracting inward FDI to specific regions without understanding “how” local businesses actually learn from foreign MNEs.
 See research blog “How emerging market firms learn from multinational enterprises”.

 • The 7th World Investment Forum, 18-22 Oct 2021, panel discussion Aligning multinational firms for the “decade of action”: a real prospect or wishful thinking?”.
 For details of the in-depth study of green innovation she and her co-authors conducted and its suggestions of how MNEs can contribute to SDGs please see here and here.